How Much Does It Cost to Start an LLC in Pennsylvania?

 Amending Certain Facts About Your LLC

 Your business formation documents state certain facts about your Pennsylvania business at the time it's formed.
 Over time, these facts might change.
 If they do, you'll need to file a Certificate of Amendment with the Pennsylvania DOS and pay a fee of $70.
 You can do this yourself or have Incfile complete the filing on your behalf.

 Getting a PA Certificate of Good Standing

 Some organizations may request that you prove your LLC’s compliance with laws and tax requirements.
 If you need to prove that you've met your commitments, you'll need a Pennsylvania Certificate of Good Standing, or what the state calls a Subsistence Certificate.
 You must file for this via the state's online portal, Penn File, and pay a fee of $40.

 The fees listed above detail many of the charges a standard LLC may be required to pay.
 In some unusual circumstances, other one-off, periodic or ad hoc fees not listed above may also be required.

 Of course, your LLC will also need to pay taxes.
 You'll find more information about that on the PA Business Tax page.

 FAQs About Pennsylvania LLC Fees

-We charge you for this fee at cost and then pay the fee to the department of state on your behalf when forming your Pennsylvania business.
+We charge you this fee at cost and then pay the fee to the Department of State on your behalf when forming your Pennsylvania business.